IMAGE Business Club members on the small habits that have improved their productivity

 SPF is vital for long-term skin health but even more so during pregnancy when many women’s skin can become extra sensitive and prone to developing melasma, especially on the face and neck.
 These dark spots are tricky to get rid of and therefore prevention is the best medicine.

 However, not all SPFs are born equal.
-Valeria explains that I should look for a broad spectrum SPF that will protect against both UVB and UVA rays.
-Many over-the-counter SPFs, only protect against UVB (i.e. prevent sunburn) but they don’t stop the more dangerous, cancer-causing UVA rays from penetrating.
-La Roche Posay, she says, might be the only over-the-counter SPF’s she would stand behind in terms of its protection.
+Valerie explains that I should look for a broad-spectrum SPF that will protect against both UVB and UVA rays.
+Many over-the-counter and cosmetic SPFs, only protect against UVB (i.e. prevent sunburn) but they don’t stop the more ageing and cancer-causing UVA rays from penetrating.
+If looking for an over-the-counter option she recommends La Roche-Posay and to opt for a mineral version.

 Cleanse, cleanse, cleanse

-As someone who doesn’t wear a lot of make-up (mostly out of exhaustion) I rarely cleanse my face in the morning, focusing on a nighttime routine instead.
-However, Valerie explained that my SPF and moisturiser are barriers and need to be rinsed away before any fresh application, otherwise you’re just layering more product on top of old product and dead skin cells.
-A number of trapped black heads that my skin had grown over were an obvious fall out for this.
+As someone who doesn’t wear a lot of make-up (mostly out of exhaustion), I rarely cleanse my face in the morning, focusing on a nighttime routine instead.
+However, Valerie explained that my SPF and moisturiser are barriers and need to be washed away before any fresh application, otherwise, you’re just layering more product on top of old product and dead skin cells.
+A number of trapped blackheads that my skin had grown over were an obvious fallout for this.

-She also advocated for a double cleanse (one with a cloth and then a second, quicker one with a splash of water to clean it off) and said that face cloths are fine but water should be neither hot nor cold but rather lukewarm to avoid aggravating the skin with extremes in temperature.
+She also advocated for a double cleanse (first removal with a damp cotton pad or damp soft face cloth removing all SPF and make-up then a second, quicker one with a splash of water) and said that face cloths are fine once you are using a fresh one every time and water should be neither hot nor cold but rather lukewarm to avoid aggravating the skin with extremes in temperature.

 The facial

-Valerie then gave me a blissful hour-long facial tailored to my skin type and needs as well as a revamped at-home process that was neither complicated nor extensive.
-I have (so far) managed to stick to it pretty well and I can already see results after three weeks.
+Valerie then gave me a blissful hour-long facial tailored to my skin type and needs, as well as a revamped at-home process that was neither complicated nor extensive.
+I have (so far) managed to stick to it pretty well and I can already see results after four weeks.
 My skin looks brighter and doesn’t feel as dry or tight as it has been lately.

 I haven’t quite stretched to the midday top-up of sunscreen that she suggested but baby steps!